WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 You will need Pandas for Python3.6 installed as well.

-I'm using CUDA Toolkit 10.0 with the 410 version of the NVidia Driver, on Ubuntu18.04, and use Python 3.6.
+I'm using CUDA Toolkit 10.0 with the 410 version of the NVidia Driver, on Ubuntu18.04, and Python 3.6.
 My GPU is an NVidia gtx 1060 (6GB model).
 I won't go into details too much with getting YOLOv3 working, as that is not the intent of this document.

 ## Downloading Photos Containing only Specific Classes of Objects from the Open Images Dataset: